aestevaomoraes/aestevaomoraes/README.md

 # 👋 Hello, I'm Antonio Estevão Moraes

-🎯 Data Scientist | Machine Learning | Data Analytics
+🎯 Data & Operations Analyst | Telecom | Machine Learning
 📍 Brazil

 ---

 ## 🚀 About Me

-Data professional transitioning into Data Science, combining analytical thinking with real-world business experience.
+Data & Operations professional with experience in the telecom industry, focused on improving operational efficiency through data analysis, automation, and process optimization.

+I work at the intersection of operations and analytics, supporting decision-making with data-driven insights and performance monitoring.

 💡 I focus on:
+- Improving operational performance (SLA, backlog, MTTR)
+- Automating processes and reducing manual workload
-- Turning data into actionable insights
+- Turning data into actionable insights for decision-making
-- Building predictive models that drive decisions
-- Solving business problems with data

 ---